-ART.
-II.
-SEC.
-2. So altered and amended as to read: The governor shall be elected by the persons qualified to vote for members of the general assembly, on the first Monday in October, in the year of our Lord one thousand eight hundred and twenty-five; and on the first Monday in October in every second year thereafter, until such time be altered by law; which election shall be held at the place of holding general elections, in the several counties of this State, in the same manner as is prescribed for the election of members of the general assembly.
-The returns for every election of governor shall be sealed up by the presiding justices, separately from other returns, and directed to the president of the senate and the speaker of the house of representatives, and transmitted to his excellency the governor, or the person exercising the duties of governor for the time being, who shall, without opening the said returns, cause the same to be laid before the senate, on the day after the two houses shall have been organized, and they shall be transmitted by the senate to the house of representatives.
-The members of each branch of the general assembly shall convene in the representative chamber, and the president of the senate, and the speaker of the house of representatives, shall open and publish the returns in presence of the general assembly; and the person having the majority of the whole number of votes given in shall be declared duly elected governor of this State.
-But if no person have such majority, then from the persons having the two highest number of votes who shall be in life, and shall not decline an election at the time appointed for the legislature to elect, the general assembly shall elect immediately a governor by joint ballot; and in all cases of election of a governor by the general assembly, a majority of the votes of the members present shall be necessary for a choice.
-Contested elections shall be determined by both houses of the general assembly, in such manner as shall be prescribed by law.
+"That the Governor shall be elected by persons qualified to vote for members of the General Assembly, on the first Monday in October in the year of our Lord one thousand eight hundred and twenty five, and on the first Monday in October, in every second year thereafter, until such time be altered by law, which election shall be held at the place of holding general elections in the several counties of this State, in the same manner as is prescribed for the election of members of the General Assembly.
+The returns of every election for Governor shall be sealed up by the presiding justices, separately from other returns, and directed to the President of the Senate, and the speaker of the House of Representatives, and transmitted to his excellency the Governor or the person exercising the duties of the Governor for the time being who shall without opening said returns, cause the same to be laid before the Senate on the day after the two houses have been organized, and they shall be transmitted by the Senate to the House of Representatives.
+The members of each branch of the General Assembly shall convene in the Representative Chamber, and the President of the Senate, and the Speaker of the House of Representatives shall open and publish the returns in presence of the General Assembly, and the person having the majority of the whole number of votes given in shall be duly declared duly elected Governor of this State; but if no person have such majority then from the persons having the two highest number of votes who shall be in life, and shall not decline an election at the time appointed for the legislature to elect, the General Assembly shall elect immediately a Governor by joint ballot; and in all cases of election of a Governor by the General Assembly, a majority of the votes of the members present shall be necessary for a choice.
+Contested elections shall be determined by both houses of the General Assembly, in such manner as shall be prescribed by law."